Defining the Opportunity and OSP Process

-All opportunities submitted to OSP start with the following steps:
+All projects submitted to OSP for review start with the following steps:

 Step 2.
-The Cayuse SP record should serve as the central repository for all documents and correspondences related to the given action.
-At minimum, the following documents must be uploaded: scope of work, budget worksheet, budget justification, other sponsor-specified or UNM required forms as applicable, and either a solicitation or correspondence related to Unsolicited Opportunities (this may be a proposed agreement).
+The Streamlyne record should serve as the official reference number for all documents and correspondences related to the given action.
+The following documents must be uploaded: scope of work, budget worksheet, budget justification, other sponsor specified or UNM required forms as applicable, and either a solicitation or the contract for Unsolicited Funded Contracts.

 To ensure consistency in how these opportunities are defined, the following are definitions, characteristics, and specific processing that should be noted for these two types:

-Solicited Opportunities: requests from sponsors for submission of a proposal according to the requirements outlined in the sponsor-issued solicitation.
+- Solicited Proposals: requests from sponsors for submission of a proposal according to the requirements outlined in the sponsor-issued solicitation.